mikeofmany/OldBostonPost/README.md

    1. The hidden ones, masters of information, cursed in appearance they excell at being hidden.

 ## Abilities
-The gamesystem supposes that people will be better in one aspect of their abilities in leiu of others.
+The game system supposes that people will be better in one aspect of their abilities in leiu of others.
 It follows a sterotype that a body builder may not be the most intellectual and similiar.
 The ability divisions are

 Physical | Social | Mental
 ---------|--------|----------